codetuner/Sircl/doc/sircl-ref.md

 By default, the element itself is inline target of the call.
 You can override this by specifying an explicit `inline-target` attribute on the element.

-Note that if the server responds to the request with "202", the response is considered a mere acknowledgment, and the UI is not updated.
+If the server responds to the request with "202", the response is considered a mere acknowledgment, and the UI is not updated.

 Example: